 My first goal was to create an extremely basic UI that would allow the user to open the webpage and immediately start using the map.
 Doing this allowed me to put more effort into developing the main aim of this project first.

+I don’t really know what else to write here.

 3.2 Requirements